Romandre/BullsCowsGame_UE4/README.md

 ### "Bulls and Cows" is a terminal-based word guessing game built on Unreal Engine 4.

 In this game a player has to guess a hidden word while game is giving hints of how many Bulls and Cows there are found after each player's guess.
 The Cows amount corresponds to letters which exist in the hidden word.
-The Bulls amount corresponds to letters which do not only exist but also have the right position.
+The Bulls amount corresponds to letters that not only exist but also have the right position.

 #### The game is developed in scope of [Unreal Engine C++ Developer course](https://www.udemy.com/course/unreal-422-archived-course/) on Udemy.<br />